Back to National Guide

 What's Included in the Price

-• Moisture source diagnosis (moisture meter readings, visual inspection, ventilation assessment)
+• Moisture source diagnosis (moisture meter readings, visual inspection, ventilation assessment, and in some cases soil permeability testing)

-• For rising damp: drilling, chemical injection of a new damp-proof course, and hole patching
+• For rising damp: drilling at mortar course intervals, chemical injection of a new damp-proof course, and hole patching

-• For external membrane: excavation to footings, membrane application, drainage layer, and backfill
+• For external membrane: excavation to footings, membrane application (products such as Sika SikaProof or Gripset 51 liquid membrane), drainage layer, and backfill

 • For retaining walls: drainage behind the wall (weep holes, ag-drain), and waterproof coating or membrane on the earth-facing side

-Membrane-based waterproofing should comply with AS 4654.1/4654.2 where applicable.
+Membrane-based waterproofing should comply with AS 4654.1/4654.2 and meet NCC Part H2 requirements.
 Diagnosis before treatment is not optional.
 Perth's sandy soils, limestone substrate, and seasonal water table fluctuations each produce different moisture symptoms that look similar on a wall but need different approaches.

 What Affects the Cost